Kapsabet: Religion

 Kapsabet is predominantly a Christian town.
 Major churches include AIC Kapsabet, CITAM (Christ Is The Answer Ministries) St Peters' Catholic Parish, ACK St Barnabas, and Seventh Day Adventist church.
+The town is the headquarters of the Roman Catholic Diocese of Kapsabet, which was created on 10 July 2025.

 The town is also home to a thriving community of members of the Islam and Hindu.
 In fact there are three mosques, one in the town, another in Kamobo just outside the town and one in Surungai estate opposite the Chebut tea factory.
 Most Muslims are Sunni.

 Administration

-Kapsabet Town was previously the headquarters of the then Kapsabet Municipality which was run by the Municipal Council.
+Kapsabet municipality was previously the headquarters of the then Kapsabet Municipality which was run by the Municipal Council.
 It was last headed at the civic level by His Worship Councillor Michael Rono and at the executive level by Mr. Shedd D. Simotwo, the Town Clerk.

 Today the town acts as the headquarters of Nandi County.
 The first county administration was headed by Cleophas Lagat, who served from 2013 to 2017.
 As of 2017 the county administration has been headed by the governor, Hon Stephen Arap Sang.